gogo/protobuf/extensions.md

 `Warning about customtype: It is your responsibility to test all cases of your marshaling, unmarshaling and size methods implemented for your custom type.`

+Issues with customtype include:
+  * <a href="https://github.com/gogo/protobuf/issues/199">A Bytes method is not allowed.<a/>
+  * <a href="https://github.com/gogo/protobuf/issues/132">Defining a customtype as a fake proto message is broken.</a>
+  * <a href="https://github.com/gogo/protobuf/issues/147">proto.Clone is broken.</a>
+  * <a href="https://github.com/gogo/protobuf/issues/125">Using a proto message as a customtype is not allowed.</a>

 # Goprotobuf Compatibility

 Gogoprotobuf is compatible with Goprotobuf, because it is compatible with protocol buffers (see the section on tests below).